 Westpoint has been a proud local supplier of whole, natural and organic foods for 25 years.
 We take pride in our wholesome products, but we are more than just a business.
 We are also health nerds who like to educate and spread the message on healthy eating!
 Our ultimate goal is for customers to enjoy our products without any doubts.
-We hope this post will help you clear some uncertainties.
-If you have other questions you wish to inquire, please don’t hesitate to email us at firstname.lastname@example.org!
+This post is designed to answer some of our most frequent customer inquiries that we receive quite often.
+If you have other questions you wish to inquire about, please don’t hesitate to email us at email@example.com!

 Is your Baking Soda aluminum-free?

 Yes.
 Our Baking Soda is mined from natural deposits and is naturally aluminum-free.
 We decided to remove the “no aluminum” statement from our Baking Soda label to avoid any misinterpretation that being aluminum-free is a special quality of our product.
 Our Baking Soda is still the same and it contains no aluminum.

 The presence of aluminum, however, may be an issue for Baking Powder.
 Some Baking Powder brands may use an aluminum compound as the acid ingredient in their formulas.
 Westpoint’s Baking Powder is aluminum-free.
 We also carry a Wheat & Corn Free Baking Powder, an aluminum-free option for those with corn sensitivity.

 What is the difference between Brown Flax and Golden Flax?